Preston Kilwien: Youth

 Kilwien began playing organized soccer at the age of four.
 He played club soccer for DeAnza Force SC (Cupertino, Calif.) at ages U8-9 then again at USSDA U17-18.
 He also spent time as a youth with Crossfire Premier (Redmond, Wash.), Snohomish United (Shohomish, Wash.)
 East Bay Eclipse (Moraga, Calif.) and Diablo FC (Concord, Calif.).
 In 2016, he helped lead FC Florida to the United States Youth Soccer Association U19 national championship final.
 He played three soccer seasons at Campolindo High School, twice earning Offensive MVP honors, and also played receiver on the football team.
 He graduated in 2015 from College Park High School (Pleasant Hill, California).

 Personal life

 On December 20, 2024, Kilwien married Camila Perez in Coral Gables, Florida.
+In June 2026, he received a master's degree in data science from Bellevue University.

 He was born in Lubbock, Texas to Richard and Karen (Yee) Kilwien.
 His mother is a Limón, Costa Rica native.
 She was a prep All-America and TABC Class 5A Player of the Year at Alief Elsik High School in Houston, Texas and played three seasons as a scholarship women's basketball student-athlete at the University of Houston.
 Kilwien holds both United States and Costa Rica citizenship.

 Preston Said to Legión A Lo Tico (A Costa Rican Sports medium) that he wants to play with the Costa Rica's National Team.
-In October, 2022 he explained his dual citizenship status during a Charleston Battery recognition of Hispanic Heritage Month.
+In October 2022 he explained his dual citizenship status during a Charleston Battery recognition of Hispanic Heritage Month.